 We’re calling this release “Oscar” in honor of the great jazz pianist Oscar Peterson.
 Here’s a bit more about some of the new features, which you can also find on the about page in your dashboard after you upgrade.Read More

 I have been using Bluehost for hosting websites for years because they are always there when you need them most.
 I can talk to a technician 24/7/365 who knows the servers and the software.
 It makes the WordPress install easy.
 In one minute, you are ready to blog.
 See Bluehost’s promotional video below to learn their secret.
-WHat I especially like is the Backup program that is automatically run in the background.
+What I especially like is the Backup program that is automatically run in the background.
 If anything should happen to corrupt your site, we can restore the site as it was a day or a week previous to the problem.
+You can order Bluehost on my Home Page side bar.
+Be sure to order the Backup services that allow you to backup your database or entire site to your desktop.

 How to make art boxes in Photoshop to show correctly in a WordPress Website slider